 To experience a training decompression dive requires you to use two dive computers.
 Set your computer to the very conservative setting, and use the other as your control computer with the setting you normally would use.
 This exercise will not work if you normally dive in a very conservative setting.
 Dive at a depth within your certification level and let the very conservative set dive computer go into “deco”, however, do not exceed the NDL on the control computer.
 Follow the decompression dive instructions from your computer as you surface.
 This will give you the experience of using your computer if you accidentally go into a decompression situation.

 Deep Diving Safety Stop

-The addition of the safety stop at 5 meters/15 feet for recreational divers was design to provide a larger margin of safety.
+The addition of the safety stop at 15ft/5m for recreational divers was designed to provide a larger margin of safety.
 It is in fact the same thing that a deco stop does.
 Many deep dive recreational divers are adding a deep safety stop.
 This stop is at half the depth of the dive.
-So if you dived to 30 meters, the diver will do a deep stop at 15 meters.
-The stop is only for a minute or two, however, it will add a safety margin in addition to the 5 meter stop.
+So if you dived to 30m, the diver will do a deep stop at 15m.
+The stop is only for a minute or two, however, it will add a safety margin in addition to the 5m stop.

 Training for Decompression Diving

 As you become a more confident and efficient diver, you may reach a point where you would want to learn decompression diving.
 The training agencies offer an introduction to technical diving programs that include decompression diving.
 PADI’s Tec 40 course and SSI’s Extended Range Nitrox are two examples.
 These programs do require other certifications and are for experienced divers, however, they are a worthy goal to strive for.